wmde/wikit-css/README.md

 **Big Bad Disclaimer:** This code is **only a prototype** and by no means meant to be used in anything.

-Prototype for a Design System and UI toolkit for WMDE Wikibasenpm insta
+Prototype for a Design System and UI toolkit for WMDE Wikibase.

 ## Using this library